 A legend tells of Jesse James' daring escape just north of the Palisades area.
 After robbing a bank in Northfield, Minnesota, the James boys spent several days in a cave on Split Rock Creek.
 When Jesse finally abandoned the hiding place, he was surprised to find a posse close behind.
 Reaching Devil's Gulch, legend has it that he leaped across the sheer walls to elude the lawmen.
 A small foot-bridge now spans the gap, which is found two miles north of Palisades in Garretson City Park.

 Big Sioux River and Greenway

 The Big Sioux River is one of the most popular canoeing/kayaking rivers in South Dakota.
 It is a river with a slow current that meanders past rocks more than a billion years old, as well as early American Indian encampments, sites of old mills, rolling hills and excellent parks.
 Whitetail deer, turtles, waterfowl and numerous songbirds can be seen when paddling down the river.
-A 26 mile paved recreational trail follows along the bank of the river wrapping around the city and also going through Falls Park.
+Over 34 miles of paved recreational trail follows along the bank of the river wrapping around the city and goes through Falls Park.
 For canoe/kayak/bike rental information contact Experience Sioux Falls.